Unboxed-Software/solana-course/README.md

 ## Contribute To The Course

-We plan for this course to be perpetually open-source and would love for anyone and everyone to contribute!
+We plan for this course to be perpetually open-source and we'd love for anyone and everyone to contribute!

 ### Adding Content